According to recent data from the Arizona Department of Public Safety, distracted driving caused 11% of all auto crashes.

 It doesn’t look like the numbers are likely to go down anytime soon.
 By the end of 2013, an estimated 153.3 billion text messages were sent in the United States every month, according to USDOT.

 For drivers under the age of 20, 10% of all involved in car crashes were reportedly distracted at the time.
 What’s more, drivers in their 20s make up 27% of the distracted drivers involved in fatal auto accidents.

 USDOT also notes that at any given moment during the day across the country, there are about 660,000 drivers using a cell phone behind the wheel.

 Distracted Driving Laws in Arizona

-On the local level, the cities of Phoenix, Flagstaff and Tucson have banned text messaging while driving.
-Fees for texting while driving in these cities range from $100 to $250; if the action was the cause of an auto accident.
+On the local level, the cities of Phoenix, Flagstaff, and Tucson have banned text messaging while driving.
+Fees for texting while driving in these cities range from $100 to $250 if that action was the cause of an auto accident.

 Did a distracted driver hit you ever in Arizona?

 If a distracted driver hit you ever in Arizona, you may be able to recover financial compensation.
 Talk to the experienced personal injury lawyers at the Thompson Law Firm right away to assess your options.
-You should not suffer, lose wages and potentially future earnings because of the irresponsibility of another driver.
+You should not suffer lost wages and potentially future earnings because of the irresponsibility of another driver.

 The Thompson Law Firm can help you work with your insurance company, the insurance company of the other driver, and with ultimately filing a personal injury lawsuit to recover compensation for medical bills, future health expenses, any lost job earnings, damage to your car, and more.